schemaanalyst/schemaanalyst/README.md

   specifies which database to use (i.e., SQLite, Postgres, or HyperSQL).

-* `locations.properties`: specifies the layout of the SchemaAnalyst directories, and should not require any changes (but may be useful if adding to the Ant script, which automatically loads it).
+* `locations.properties`: specifies the layout of the SchemaAnalyst directories, and should not require any changes.

 * `experiment.properties`: The contents of this file can be ignored as it is no longer used in the current version of SchemaAnalyst.
 Subsequent versions of